-NHL License Agreement, on a pro forma basis giving effect to the Reorganization Transactions, assuming an initial public offering price of \$26.50 per share of Class A ordinary shares, which is the midpoint of the price range set forth on the cover page of this prospectus, we granted the NHL the right to acquire an aggregate of up to 1,116,540 Class A ordinary shares for an exercise price of €7.59, and an amount of Class A ordinary shares calculated by dividing \$30 million by the initial public offering price.
-Additionally, we granted the NHL a warrant to exercise 1,353,198 Class A ordinary shares at a subscription price of €19.87 per Class A ordinary share.
+NHL License Agreement, on a pro forma basis giving effect to the Reorganization Transactions, based upon the initial public offering price of \$27.00 per share of Class A ordinary shares, we granted the NHL the right to acquire an aggregate of up to 1,116,540 Class A ordinary shares for an exercise price of €7.59, and an amount of Class A ordinary shares calculated by dividing \$30 million by the initial public offering price.
+Additionally, we granted the NHL a warrant to exercise 1,353,740 Class A ordinary shares at a subscription price of €19.87 per Class A ordinary share.